-Allow 24 inches in the front, top and right hand side for servicing and cleaning, or removing tankless water heating coil.
+Allow 24 inches in the front and top for servicing and cleaning.
+Allow 24 inches on the right hand side for removal of tankless coil if so equipped.

 When installed in a utility room, the door should be wide enough to allow the largest boiler part to enter, or to permit replacement of another appliance such as a water heater.
-The boiler shall be installed such that the oil ignition system components are protected from water (dripping, spraying, rain etc.) during appliance operation and service.

-FOR INSTALLATION ON NON-COMBUSTIBLE FLOORS ONLY - The boiler must not be installed on carpeting or vinyl flooring.
+FOR INSTALLATION ON NON-COMBUSTIBLE FLOORS ONLY.
+The boiler must not be installed on carpeting, wood or vinyl flooring.
 Minimum clearances to combustible construction are:

 TOP 24 IN.

 FRONT 24 IN.

 FLUE CONNECTOR 9 IN.

 REAR 6 IN.

-LEFT SIDE 6 IN.
+LEFT HAND SIDE 6 IN.

-RIGHT SIDE 24 IN.
+RIGHT HAND SIDE 24 IN.